lolodomo/openhab-addons/bundles/org.openhab.binding.matter/README.md

 | port                      | number  | The port number for the controller                                                                                                | N/A     | no       | yes      |
 | host                      | text    | The host address of the controller                                                                                                | N/A     | no       | yes      |

-Note: pairCode is only available in 4.3 builds
+Note: pairCode configuration field is only available in 4.3 builds and only usable through the Main UI or API

 ### Endpoint Thing Configuration